-I use coconut oil in baking, roasting, sautéing and frying.
-I use coconut flour in a lot of recipes but always wished I had more uses for shredded and flaked coconut.
+I use coconut oil in baking, roasting, sautéing, and frying and I use coconut flour in a lot of recipes.
+But I’ve always wished I had more uses for shredded and flaked coconut.
 This recipe is one of my solutions to that and it is a great way to use the extra egg whites that are left over when I make hollandaise sauce.

-One thing I love to add to this recipe is a tablespoon of Maca powder (this is the one I use).
-The name even suggests it… “Maca”-roons (get it? – ok, maybe its just me).
-Either way, Maca adds some extra nutrients and combines with the healthy fats to help balance hormones.
-If you aren’t a Maca fan, you can absolutely just leave it out and make this as basic coconut macaroons.
+One thing I love to add to this recipe is a tablespoon of maca powder.
+The name even suggests it… “maca”-roons (get it? – ok, maybe its just me).
+Either way, maca adds some extra nutrients and combines with the healthy fats to help balance hormones.
+If you aren’t a maca fan, you can absolutely just leave it out and make this as basic coconut macaroons.

 Not in the mood for these?
 Check out my entire list of dessert recipes or my full recipe index for recipes for meals, snacks or drinks.

 Simple and nutritious coconut macaroons made with egg whites, flaked coconut, and optional natural sweetener.